openstack/neutron/doc/source/policies/blueprints.rst

 repository is only meant for specs from Neutron itself, and the advanced services repositories as well.
 This includes FWaaS, LBaaS, and VPNaaS.
 Other sub-projects are encouraged to fold their specs into their own devref code in their sub-project gerrit repositories.
-Please see additional commments in the Neutron teams `section <http://docs.openstack.org/developer/neutron/policies/neutron-teams.html#neutron-specs-core-reviewer-team>`_ for reviewer requirements of the neutron-specs repository.
+Please see additional comments in the Neutron teams `section <http://docs.openstack.org/developer/neutron/policies/neutron-teams.html#neutron-specs-core-reviewer-team>`_ for reviewer requirements of the neutron-specs repository.